orientechnologies/orientdb-docs/fiveminute/java-4.md

   }
 ```

-Please consider that in the previous section we just defined the schema for `name` property, we never mentioned that people have a `surname`!!!
+*Wow, we never mentioned that people have a `surname`!!!
+In the previous section we just defined the schema for `name` property...*

-OrientDB can work schemaful (with all the property names and types defined), schemaless (schema-free, no schema defined) or schema-mixed like in this case, where we define a part of the schema (ie. the `name`) but we leave the developer the ability to add new properties at run time, without having to deal with further schema definitions.
+OrientDB can work *schemaful* (with all the property names and types defined), *schemaless* (schema-free, no schema defined) or *schema-mixed* like in this case, where we define a part of the schema (ie. the `name`) but we leave the developer the ability to add new properties at run time, without having to deal with further schema definitions.

 Now let's create the three vertices: